AIDI-2022/next-word-predictor/README.md

 `pip3 install virtualenv`

-*Creating a Python Virtual Environment* python -m venv venv
+Creating a Python Virtual Environment:

+`python -m venv venv`

-*Activating the newly created virtual env - venv* .\venv\Scripts\activate
+Activating the newly created virtual env - venv:

+`.\venv\Scripts\activate`

-*Install all the libraries from requirements file* pip install -r .\requirements
+Install all the libraries from requirements file:

+`pip install -r .\requirements`

-*Making all default migrations to the local* python manage.py migrate
+Making all default migrations to the local:

+`python manage.py migrate`

-*Run the server locally by manually hosting* python manage.py runserver
+Run the server locally by manually hosting:

+`python manage.py runserver`

 Activating and running the project on local server